shnuprofile/OperatingPlatforms/README.md

 - Include diagrams for architecture and component interactions.
 - Employ design patterns (like Singleton and Iterator) where they naturally align with business logic.

-Designing software isn't just about code—it's about setting up the right ecosystem where that code can thrive.
+Designing software isn't just about code.
+It's about setting up the right ecosystem where that code can thrive.

 ---